 Telestream Wirecast 6.0 Now Available

-NEVADA CITY, CALIF.—Telestream announced the immediate availability of Wirecast 6.0, the latest version of its live streaming software.
-Wirecast is a cross-platform, all-in-one live streaming production software that enables capture, live production and encoding of live streams for broadcast to multiple servers and platforms simultaneously.
-With new production capabilities, streamlined workflows, and expanded content source options, Wirecast 6.0 offers the capabilities of more expensive hardware solutions with the flexibility and affordability of a software application.
+Telestream®, the leading provider of digital media tools and workflow solutions, today announced the immediate availability of Wirecast 6.0, the latest version of its popular live streaming software.
+Wirecast is the industry's only cross-platform, all-in-one live streaming production software that enables capture, live production and encoding of live streams for broadcast to multiple servers and platforms simultaneously.
+With new powerful production capabilities, streamlined workflows, and expanded content source options, Wirecast 6.0 offers the capabilities of more expensive hardware solutions with the flexibility and affordability of a software application.

 The new Replay function enables the capture and replay of clips during live production, allowing users to easily switch in important captured segments right from the interface.
 Using Replay, users can slow down, speed up or scrub across a clip and find the exact moment to show.
 Replay is useful for sports broadcasts or for any application that needs to reshow portions of a live broadcast.